Rbourree/AIDD/QUICKSTART.md

 # 🚀 Quick Start Guide

-Get your NestJS Multi-Tenant API running in 5 minutes!
+Get your NestJS multi-tenant API running with TypeORM in just a few minutes.

 ## Prerequisites

-- Node.js 18+ installed
+- Node.js 18+
-- Docker Desktop installed and running
+- npm 10+
+- Docker (for local PostgreSQL) or an existing PostgreSQL instance

 ## Step-by-Step Setup